Proprietor / Chairman

 For Gerret, a love of wine and the journey that leads to the next great bottle is in his blood.
 Gerret’s father, Lammot du Pont Copeland, was the 11th president of the DuPont Company.
 Perhaps more influential to his son’s passion for wine, he was also a founder of the Wilmington, Delaware, chapter of the Confrérie des Chevaliers du Tastevin.
 His mother, Pamela Copeland, a noted horticulturist, enjoyed fine wine as well and was the first woman in the U.S. invited to join the Chevaliers du Tastevin.
 Today, Gerret continues his parents’ legacy in his hometown of Wilmington, Delaware.

 Gerret’s wine education began early.
 “Wine wasn’t just part of our lifestyle, it was in our blood,” he recalls.
 His parents adopted the uniquely French tradition of diluting a half-glass of wine with water for their children at dinnertime.
 As the proportion of water decreased, Gerret’s appreciation grew.

 Years ago, Gerret recalls a friend asking him what his pipe dream would be.
 “My response was immediate.
-‘To own a winery or a vineyard in Burgundy or California.'
-A year went by, and then my friend called to say that a limited partnership was being formed to purchase a winery in Carneros.
+‘To own a winery or a vineyard in Burgundy or California.’
+A year went by, and the opportunity to purchase a winery in Carneros came up unexpectedly.
 My fantasy leapt into fast-forward.”